Home > Apparel

 Down does not perform well when wet.
 And this is one of the places synthetic jackets tend to win out.
 In the past decade, there has been a growing use of hydrophobic down.
 Essentially, the down feathers are coated in a water-resistant polymer.
 It still doesn’t match the water resistance of synthetics, but for light precipitation, hydrophobic down can’t be beaten.

-The face fabrics of some down jackets are treated with DWR to help block light moisture, too.
+Manufacturers treat the face fabrics of some jackets with DWR to help block light moisture, too.

 Down vs. Synthetic